TheJumpCloud/MDM-Prestage-User-Enrollment/README.md

 The MDM-Prestage-User-Enrollment workflow is designed to empower admins to automate their enrollment process.

 Continue to [the project wiki to start](https://github.com/TheJumpCloud/MDM-Prestage-User-Enrollment/wiki/Getting-Started) building your own Zero-Touch workflow.
+Check out our [webinar on MDM Prestage User Enrollment](https://jumpcloud.com/resources/using-jumpcloud-for-zero-touch-mdm-enrollment) for more information.